code-423n4/docs/awarding/incentive-model-and-awards/README.md

 | 'Warden A'  | 'H-01'      | '3'      |         4.86       |   3       |         3.51        |  1300                  |
 | 'Warden B'  | 'H-01'      | '3'      |         4.86       |   3       |        0.675        |  250                   |
 | 'Warden C'  | 'H-01'      | '3'      |         4.86       |   3       |        0.675        |  250                   |

+The pie allocated to that findings group will be adapted accordingly so the award of the non-partials findings will remain equal, only the partial findings' award will be adapted.

 **Conclusion:**